timeyyy/system_hotkey/README.rst

 	hk.unregister(('control', 'shift', 'h'))

-A keyerror will be raised if the combination is not already grabbed.
+A KeyError will be raised if the combination is not already grabbed.

 A UnregisterError will be raised if unregistering failed for any other reason.